Dnawrkshp/ty-1-tools/example-plugin/README.md

 [![MIT License](https://img.shields.io/npm/l/eslint-find-rules.svg?style=flat-square)](http://opensource.org/licenses/MIT)
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)

-This sample demonstrates how to create a dll to be loaded by the Mod Manager proxy dll.
+This sample demonstrates how to create a plugin for the Ty Mod Manager.

-In this sample, main() is called with specific parameters.
-A thread is then created to run in the background change the run speed, glide speed, and jump height of Ty when Control is held.
+In this sample, the exported function "main" is called with specific parameters.
+The function creates a thread to run in the background.
+This thread changes the run speed, glide speed, and jump height of Ty when control key is held.

+Currently, revision 1402 is the only compatible version of Ty.

 ### Build requirements
 * Visual Studio 2017 RC